-Now Jesse was kind of on the downhill side of a good career.
-He had 40 home runs in 1986, with 27 the year before and 28 the year after.
-He had been a Gold Glove winner and an All-Star and popular with Blue Jay fans.
-But in 1988, Jesse hit just .244/.302/.425 and, to that point in 1989, had only been hitting.200/.256.438.
+Now Jesse was kind of on the downhill side of a pretty good career, he had 40 home runs in 1986, with 27 the year before and 28 the year after, he had been a Gold Glove winner and an All-Star and well as being popular with Blue Jay fans.
+But in 1988 Jesse hit just .244/.302/.425 and to that point in 1989 had only been hitting.200/.256.438.
 It seemed like he was older than 29.
-Years of playing on the carpet at Exhibition Stadium could do that to a player.

 Nope.
 Leiter went out and signed as a free agent with the Florida Marlins, helping them to a World Series in 1997.
-I’ll admit, it pissed me off.
-I thought the team had helped him through all those injuries.
+It seemed a scummy thing to do, the Jays stayed with him through everything, paying him to go through surgery after surgery, through all the rehabs.
 And then, when he finally gets healthy, he bolts.

 Meanwhile, Jesse Barfield had a couple of decent seasons with the Yankees, hitting .240/.360/.410 with 18 homers in 1989 and 246/.359/.456 with 25 homers in 1990, then fell off some and was out of baseball after the 1992 season.

 Junior Felix?
 He never became the player the Jays thought he would.
 He played two seasons with us, 1989 and 1990, hitting .261/.322/.419, with 24 home runs and 31 stolen bases with 20 times caught.
 He wasn’t good.
 But he was part of the Jays big trade with the Angels that got us Devon White.
-The Jays packaged Felix, Luis Soto, and Kevin Rivers for the Angels getting White, Marcus Moore, and Willie Fraser in return.
-White, the only helpful player in there, would help us win 2 World Series, hit leadoff, and play great defense in center.
+The Jays packaged Felix, Luis Soto, and Kevin Rivers for the Angels getting White, Marcus Moore and Willie Fraser in return.
+The only useful player in there was Devon White, who would help us win 2 World Series, hitting lead off and playing great defense in center.
 He was the best defensive center fielder we’ve ever had (though Kevin Pillar had some moments).

 The Leiter for Barfield trade didn’t work out for us, but then it didn’t do much for the Yankees either (they finished 5th in the AL East in 1989 and 7th in 1990).
 The Jays finished first in the AL East in 1989 and 1991 (not that Leiter helped) and then went on to win the World Series titles in 1992 and 1993.